We are creating a health, wellbeing and education precinct for the local Canterbury community.

 - Canterbury Norwood Baptist Kindergarten

 - Playstation Occasional Care

 - Canterbury Community Garden

 - Canterbury Neighbourhood Centre

-- Balwyn and Surrey Hills Historical Societies
+- Canterbury History Group, Balwyn and Surrey Hills Historical Societies.

-We are consulting with service providers to discuss a collaborative approach to working in the new shared space.|
+|July to September 2019||Service provider consultation||We consulted with all service providers to discuss a collaborative approach to working in the new shared space.|

 |11 October to 10 November 2019||Community consultation||The community have the opportunity to provide feedback about the proposed design concept via an online survey and two information sessions.|